whateverCoins999/Wikipedia-to-EPUB-ASAP/README.md

 ## Other Platforms
 Install Python and the dependencies
-`pip install pip install pillow wikipedia-api ebooklib`
+`pip install pillow wikipedia-api ebooklib`

 then run the script.